 Thankfully, Adam stayed asleep during the take off.
 Phew!
-But of course, he fussed about during the flight a couple of times because of wet diapers, hungry, discomfort and whatever else babies fuss about in this day and age.
+But of course, he fussed about during the flight a couple of times because of wet diapers, hunger, discomfort, and whatever else babies fuss about in this day and age.

 We stayed at Nine Tree Premier Hotel for 6 nights.
 We loved the hotel.
-It’s clean, affordable and located near the busy streets of Myeondong – 10 mins tops by walking.
+It’s clean, affordable, and located near the busy streets of Myeondong – 10 mins tops by walking.
 We met up with Trisyia who’s there for exchange.
 She’s also our personal tour guide in Seoul.
-With a baby in tow, getting to the next destination by the fastest way possible was key (and that usually never happened because Luqman insisted on walking to clock in steps for his fitbit challenge – our record was 22.5k steps).
+You’d think that with a baby in tow, getting to the next destination by the fastest way possible was key (that usually never happened because Luqman insisted on walking to clock in steps for his fitbit challenge – our record was 22.5k steps).

 Our first food stop was at Busan Jib Halal Restaurant in Myeondong.
 We had the Bulgogi set of course, and steamed eggs.
 It was slightly overpriced since it was smacked right in the touristy area – a Bulgogi set for 30,000 won.
 But yes, they lived up to their raving reviews we read online.
 So, that’s all good.
 Their Ginseng Chicken is high up in the list of must-try too!
 We had that on our last day in Seoul.

 One of the best dinners we had was at Yang Good Halal BBQ Lamb Restaurant (ironically, they sell chicken too which tasted better in my opinion).
 It’s located near Gangnam area.
 This was the same restaurant that my son pooped all over me (I’d remember this forever, my child).
 I wasn’t exaggerating when I said ALL OVER ME (I had a change of clothes).
 But, that didn’t stop me from enjoying TWO rounds of BBQ meat.
 Yup, it was that good.
 The chicken meat was succulent.
 The lamb would have tasted better if it wasn’t overcooked.
 There were staff around to help you cook if you’re lazy like me.
-I thought the price was reasonable too – about 20,000 won/person depending on how many rounds of meat you’re having.
+I thought the price was reasonable too – about 20,000 won/person.

-One of the days, Trisyia took us to the less touristy area for grilled fish (the name of the restaurant was in Korean so err, I’ve no idea what it’s called… maybe circle circle square square?
-That’s how Korean words look like to me).
+One of the days, Trisyia took us to the less touristy area for grilled fish (the name of the restaurant was in Korean so err, I’ve no idea what it’s called… maybe, circle circle square square).
 If I recall correctly, it was in Dongdaemun area.
 The place was a bit run down and dirty but, hey if you got some really good grilled fish what can you say eh?
 We ate them to the bones – not sure if it was hunger or that the food was good.
 This was the place where we were first introduced to Cider which was basically Sprite.
 We’re so halal, please.

-On this trip, I’ve mastered the art of eating with a baby.
+I’ve mastered the art of eating with a baby on this trip.
 If I’m asked about my strength in my future job interviews, it’d definitely be multi-tasking.
 You should seriously see me eating with my baby strapped around my waist.

-Our way back to Myeondong from Everland (in Yongin) was defying gravity with Adam crying bloody murder in the bus.
-Very thankful for the group of nurses onboard to help me soothe an impossible crying baby.
+Our way back to Myeondong from Everland was defying gravity with Adam crying bloody murder in the bus.
+Very thankful for the group of nurses on-board who helped me soothe an impossible crying baby.
 He didn’t want my breasts, so I was out of ideas.